Prakharprasun/Flower-Recognizer/README.md

 ## Model Compilation
 The model is compiled using:

-Label Encoding: Label Encoding is a technique that is used to convert categorical columns into numerical ones so that they can be fitted by machine learning models which only take numerical data.
+Label Encoding: Label Encoding is used to convert categorical columns into numerical ones.

 Optimizer: Adam, which dynamically adjusts the learning rate.